 Knowing how to better communicate with people of different styles is important, though it is likely insufficient under strenuous situations.
 The body is flooded with stress chemicals.
 Donna and David suggest stopping the argument, using energy techniques to process the stress, and refocusing the mind.

-We can also seek beneath the conscious to find what is the anger or the fear underlying our own response.
-They suggest taking a deep breath and while placing a hand on the belly (beneath the navel) and the other hand between the eyebrows, with the fingers pointing upward towards the top of the head, ask to find the fear beneath the blame.
+We can also seek beneath the conscious to find what is the anger or the fear underlying our responses.
+They suggest asking to find the fear beneath the blame.
+To do this, take a deep breath and while placing one hand on the belly (beneath the navel) and the other hand between the eyebrows, with the fingers pointing upward towards the top of the head.

 This shifts the focus from the confrontation and disharmony back to the body, connecting three chakras – the second one for creativity, sixth for higher perception, and seventh for purpose.
 The hand on the head is also working with reflexology points to interrupt the stress response and to prevent the blood from leaving the brain.